calaldees/teachingWorkshops/teacherTraining/README.md

 In teacher training you are assessed by your mentor who may have many years of experience and their own strategies for teaching.
 Don't piss in their pool.

 Always remember: We are training young people for a future we know nothing about.
-The world will change during your career
+The world will change during your career.

 We are aiming for
 * Autonomous learners